watson-developer-cloud/node-sdk/README.md

 Use the [Assistant][conversation] service to determine the intent of a message.

-Note: you must first create a workspace via Bluemix.
+Note: You must first create a workspace via IBM Cloud.
 See [the documentation](https://console.bluemix.net/docs/services/conversation/index.html#about) for details.

 ```js
 var AssistantV1 = require('watson-developer-cloud/assistant/v1');